Maximizing the speed of a MultiChain node and network

 - If you are publishing large numbers of stream items, consider publishing multiple items in each transaction, using

 publishmultiin MultiChain 2.0).
-Using this technique, MultiChain can publish over 10,000 items per second on high-end hardware.
+Using this technique, MultiChain can publish over 10,000 small items per second on high-end hardware.

 To push a node even further, consider avoiding using its wallet completely.
 Only use the address in the wallet for connecting to the network or mining blocks, and perform all other transactions using addresses not in the wallet.
 Build and sign transactions within your application, using a bitcoin-compatible library or multiple cold nodes running in parallel, and send the signed transactions using the node’s